ADORSYS-GIS/wazuh-server/Agent Enrollment/windows-server.md

-# Windows enrollment Guide
+# Windows Server Enrollment Guide
- This guide walks you through the process of enrolling a Windows system with the Wazuh Manager.
+ This guide walks you through the process of enrolling a Windows Server system with the Wazuh Manager.
 By following these steps, you will install and configure necessary components, ensuring secure communication between the Wazuh Agent and the Wazuh Manager.

  ### Prerequisites